MicahElliott/captain/README.md

 - `.capt/share.sh` gets put into git at your project-root and is used by all devs on the project
 - The last `clean_up` hook isn't a git hook, but you can run it directly with `capt` cli

-## User-local additional hooks
+## User-local setup

 Suppose you have even higher personal standards than the rest of your team.
-E.g., you have OCD about line length.
+E.g., you have OCD about line length, and maybe you even like to spell-check your source files.
 You can ensure that all of *your* commits conform by creating another local-only `.capt/local.sh` control file:

+### Additional hooks

 ``` shell
 pre_commit=( 'line-length-pedant: check-line-length' ...other-custom-triggers... )